norrisng/checkli.st/README.md

 # checkli.st

-Flight Simulation Checklist Viewer.
+Flight Simulation Checklist/Flow Viewer.
 Available at https://checklist.eparker.me

 Displays .csv files as checklists, with the functionality for:

+- Simplified checklists and step-by-step flows
 - Different checklist groups (Before Start, Landing, etc)
 - Items that require waiting/monitoring/confirming a certain item has been met, or that should be emphasised in the checklist
 - Normal checks (Possibility to add item-by-item checking off in the future)